 I sat at the computer for a good half an hour asking Google this question and came up with some interesting statistics.

-- According to the Deloitte Christmas Survey 2019 the estimated spend would be £567.
+- According to the Deloitte Christmas Survey 2019, the estimated spend would be £567.
 This was an increase of £7 from last year.
-(This took into consideration gifts, food, socialising and traveling) I knew deep down that I had spent more than this!
+(This took into consideration gifts, food, socialising and travelling) I knew deep down that I had spent more than this!

 - Politicshome.com stated that us Brits would spend on average £727 on Christmas festivities, which equated to on average two weeks’ pay!

-Was this really true that repaying Christmas 2019 would take us until the middle of August 2020!
+Was this true that repaying Christmas 2019 would take us until the middle of August 2020!